Boomer TV Trivia: Roots

 Tyson was nominated for an Emmy for Best Supporting Actress in a Drama or Comedy Series for her work in Roots; she’d already won a Best Actress Emmy for her role in The Autobiography of Miss Jane Pittman (1974), about a young black slave that lives to be 110 years old.

 Nonagenarian senior Cicely Tyson can be seen in the acclaimed recent movies The Help (2011) as Constantine Bates, and The Trip to Bountiful (2014), a TV movie in which she played Mrs. Carrie Watts.
-She is nominated for an Emmy Award as Outstanding Guest Actress for a guest-starring appearance in How to Get Away With Murder (2015).

 A1.
 Alex Haley’s novel Roots: The Saga of an American Family (1976) was primarily the genus for the 1977 Roots television miniseries.
 However, Harold Courlander was the author of an earlier work titled The African (1967), and after the Roots mini-series aired, Courlander won an out-of-court settlement in a plagiarism suit against Haley, for taking content from The African and using it in Roots.

 A2.
 The Roots mini-series received 37 Emmy Award nominations and won 9 Emmy Awards, 3 of which were for acting.
 Louis Gossett Jr. won an Emmy for Best Actor in a Drama or Comedy Series, Single Appearance for his role as Fiddler in Roots.
 Ed Asner and Olivia Cole respectively won Best Supporting Actor/Actress in a Drama or Comedy Series, Single Appearance.